emwonsix/GPT3Tokenizer/README.md

 $config = new Gpt3TokenizerConfig();
 $tokenizer = new Gpt3Tokenizer($config);
-$text = "This is some text";
+$text = "Hello
+;
 $numberOfTokens = $tokenizer->count($text);
 // 4
 ```

 ## License
 This project uses the Apache License 2.0 license.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE]x(LICENSE) file for more information.